 The Nurses in Schools program commenced in 2017 because of a local school Principal experiencing a high number of children with absences due to head lice.
 He approached the Department of Health and Human Services and requested support.

-In 2018 the Latrobe Health Assembly supported the expansion of the Community Health Nurses in School Program, initially to four schools and later to 8 schools.
-The expansion was based on the level of disadvantage in the schools and DET identifying schools as the highest priority.
-The program has funding for 8 schools until 31 December 2020.
+In 2018 and 2021 the Latrobe Health Assembly supported the expansion of the Community Health Nurses in School Program (CHNiPS), initially to 4 schools and later to 7 schools.
+The expansion was based on the level of disadvantage in the schools and the program will fund 7 schools until 31st December 2022.
 In the second expansion of the program, LCHS was also funded for a Coordinator.

 An evaluation of the program delivery to date was finalised in September 2020.
-The evaluator recommended Community Health Nursing in Primary Schools continue in schools, and at the same time, the program and support infrastructure strengthened so that Community Health Nursing in Primary Schools can reach its full potential in addressing the health needs of children and families living in disadvantaged communities.
+The evaluator recommended CHNiPS continue in schools, and at the same time, the program and support infrastructure strengthened so that CHNiPS can reach its full potential in addressing the health needs of children and families living in disadvantaged communities.
 The 5 recommendations are:

-- Funding and investment in the Community Health Nursing in Primary Schools program should continue
+- Funding and investment in the CHNiPS program should continue;

-- The gap between Community Health Nursing in Primary Schools program objectives and service delivery should be bridged through a focus on minimum service delivery requirements
+- The gap between CHNiPS program objectives and service delivery should be bridged through a focus on minimum service delivery requirements;

-- There should be greater co-design and collaboration between LCHS and schools in the implementation of the CHNiPS program
+- There should be greater co-design and collaboration between LCHS and schools in the implementation of the CHNiPS program; and

 - Process alignment, while a challenge beyond just CHNiPS, should be discussed by all stakeholders.

 Would you like to learn more about this project?

 Get in touch with the project manager for this project using the contact form below: